cbrwx/reinforcement_learning_text_classification.py/README.md

 # Conclusion
 This text classifier is an effective and flexible way to classify input text.
 By combining an LSTM layer and a GPT-2 XL model, the classifier can learn to classify a wide range of text inputs.
 Additionally, the model can be fine-tuned using reinforcement learning to improve its accuracy.

+# Disclaimer
+This code assumes that you have already prepared and tokenized your text data.
+If you have not done so, it is recommended that you clean and tokenize your data prior to using this code.
+Properly preprocessed text data can help improve the accuracy and effectiveness of natural language processing models.

+If you are not familiar with text processing or need guidance on how to preprocess your data, I have created a separate repository on my GitHub account that focuses specifically on text processing.
+You can refer to that repository to learn more about how to clean and tokenize your text data for use with machine learning models.
+Once you have preprocessed your text data, you can use this code to train and evaluate a GPT-2 and LSTM mashup model for your natural language processing needs.